Esketamine for treatment-resistant depression submitted to FDA

 The requested indication is treatment-resistant depression in adults.
 Phase III studies for a second indication, major depressive disorder with imminent risk for suicide, are still ongoing.
 Esketamine had received FDA breakthrough therapy designation for treatment resistant depression in November 2013 and for major depressive disorder with imminent risk for suicide in August 2016.
 The company also announced that they plan to “submit a Marketing Authorization Application (MAA) to the European Medicines Agency (EMA) for the esketamine treatment-resistant depression indication later in 2018”.
 Thus, it is likely that esketamine nasal spray will be available both in the US and in Europe in 2019 for the treatment of treatment-resistant depression.

 The submission is based on five phase three studies, three short-term-studies, one withdrawal maintenance of effect study (in which one half of the patients were withdrawn from treatment, while the other half received continued treatment), and one long-term safety study over 52 weeks.
-If esketamine is approved for treatment-resistant depression, the label will most likely include treatment with a newly initiated oral antidepressants, because this was the usual treatment regime in the phase III-trials.
+If esketamine is approved for treatment-resistant depression, the label will most likely include treatment with a newly initiated oral antidepressant, because this was the usual treatment regime in the phase III-trials.

 Esketamine acts as a non-competitive N-methyl-D-aspartate (NMDA) receptor antagonist.
 Interestingly, a study published just last week in the American Journal of Psychiatry shows that the antidepressant effect of esketamine can be blocked by the opiate receptor antagonist naltrexone.
 This suggests an opioidergic mechanism of action of esketamine.